Safety and welfare

 AMBER BOARDS

-No lone scullers or pairs unless accompanied by a coach.
+No LONE scullers or pairs, unless accompanied by a launch

-No boats to go out in low visibility or hours of darkness unless accompanied by a coach.
+No boats to go out in LOW visibility or darkness unless accompanied by a launch

 RED BOARDS

-No boat to go afloat without a launch being UNLOCKED with the engine IDLING.
+No boat to go afloat without a launch being UNLOCKED and engine IDLING

-No boats to go above the town bridge.
+No boat to go above the TOWN BRIDGE

-No boats to go out in low visibility or hours of darkness.
+No boats to be out in LOW VISIBILITY or DARKNESS

-J16s and J18s only allowed out if supervised by those on the coaching list, with one coach per crew.
+J16s and J18s shall only go out if supervised by those on the coaching list with one launch per crew

 Welfare and Safeguarding